 Production quantities are a measurable amount of work on a construction project.
 For example, cubic yards of concrete, quantity of light fixtures or linear feet of piping.
 In Procore, there are two types of production quantities Budgeted Production Quantities and Installed Production Quantities.

-Progress Claiming refers to an invoicing practice that contractors use to bill a client based on how much of how much work is created each billing period.
-An example of progress claiming is submitting an progress claim for 25% of the contract's value when 25% of the work is complete.
+Progress Billing refers to an invoicing practice that contractors use to bill a client based on how much of how much work is created each billing period.
+An example of progress billing is submitting a progress claim for 25% of the contract's value when 25% of the work is complete.

-A Progress Meeting is a regularly scheduled opportunity led by a project's Architect, Owner's Representative, or Construction Manager (CM) and attended by the Head Contractor (GC) and relevant consultant(s) to receive construction progress reports and photos and to discuss issues raised about the cost, design, safety and other issues related to a construction project's progress.
+A Progress Meeting is a regularly programd opportunity led by a project's Architect, Owner's Representative or Construction Manager (CM) and attended by the Head Contractor (HC) and relevant consultant(s) to receive construction progress reports and photos and to discuss issues raised about the cost, design, safety and other issues related to a construction project's progress.

-The term Project refers to an organized, collaborative and phased effort to accomplish an Owner's contractual objectives for altering, improving or otherwise developing all or part of an asset.
+The term Project refers to an organised, collaborative and phased effort to accomplish an Owner's contractual objectives for altering, improving or otherwise developing all or part of an asset.

 A Project Budget is the allotted amount of money available to spend on a specific construction project.
 In Procore, the Budget tool is used to track a project's anticipated costs and expenses throughout the construction process.

 Project Cost refers to the actual amount of money spent on a specific construction project.